digital-analysis-co/digital-analysis-co/docs/blog/posts/subscriber_lifetime_value_retention.md

 Calculating the average of the area under the curve by integrating it gives the expected lifetime value, in this case of 54 months.

-A drawback of this non-parametric method is that the expected retention value is determined by how much historic data you have.
+A drawback of this non-parametric method is that the expected survival value is determined by how much historic data you have.

-The table below, from the same linked spreadsheet above, calculates the estimated value, but having restricted the available history to each corresponding bin.
+The table below, from the same linked spreadsheet above, shows the estimated survival value, but having restricted the available history to each corresponding bin.

 ![Kaplan-Meier Expected Mean Value For Various Tenures](../images/subscriber_lifetime_value_retention/km_estimated_ltv_various_tenures.png)

+Had the telco data been for a new business with only 12 months of history, integrating the survival curve would have provided a misleading expected survival of only 10.7 months.

 Kaplan-Meier is useful for understanding survival probability at a given timepoint where history exists within the data rather than providing an overall expected survival value.
 It is often a first look at survival analysis for a business and is just `churned accounts / accounts that could have churned` for each time period.